-Volunteers are needed at several locations on the following dates:
+This year volunteers will be counting at several locations around the region on the following dates:

 Thursday, September 24, 2020 (5:00 - 7:00pm)